samhpr/aws-container-webapp/docs/DETAILED.md

 See `deploy/` directory for complete deployment guides.

----

-*This project demonstrates practical experience with AWS container services and cloud architecture patterns, providing a comprehensive comparison to help teams choose the right platform for their needs.*
+This project demonstrates practical experience with AWS container services and cloud architecture patterns, providing a comprehensive comparison to help teams choose the right platform for their needs.